emilianavt/DokoDemoPainter/README.md

 If painting just won't work properly, the only way to fix it might be to adjust the UV map of the mesh itself.

-## WebGL
+## "Painting doesn't work in a build?"

-If you want to export your Unity application for WebGL, make sure to set the player setting `Keep Loaded Shaders Alive` and add the following two shaders to the `Preloaded Assets` list:
+If you want to build your Unity application, you have to make sure that Unity includes the following two shaders in the build:

   * DokoDemoPainter/Detect
   * DokoDemoPainter/Render

+In the newest version, they have been moved to a "Resources" subfolder, which seems to take care of this issue.
+If not, try setting the player setting `Keep Loaded Shaders Alive` and add the two shaders to the `Preloaded Assets` list.

 These settings can be found under `Other Settings`.
 Doing just one of these things may be enough to make it work, but it can't hurt to be sure either way.